discentem/cavorite/README.md

 ## What is this?

 Inspired by https://github.com/facebook/IT-CPE/tree/main/pantri.
-A re-write in go.
+A re-write in go with support for s3, minio and other storage systems.

 ## Man page